s-michelmann/semi_automatic_aligner/README.md

 - Left-click onto the audio-trace and hit the green play button to play.
 - Right-click onto the audio-trace to select a segment (a blue patch will mark the segment)
 - Click the blue play button to play the segment (note that the segment stops automatically with inaccuracies in the range of the refresh rate)
+- When playing the axes will update automatically.
+To skip through the audio use the left and right button.
+The double left lets you skip fast.
+- The listbox on the right contains all the words from the transcript.
+Select the words by clicking and holding, or click, press shift then click somewhere else
+- Click align to align the selection to the audio segment
+- To update the listbox with the words, edit the transcript in the textbox below the audio.
+Click update to update the listbox
+- If you want to find an item from the listbox in the transcript (textbox), select the item and click update.
+This will highlight the text in green up to the current position.
+- Save and load your progress to a .csv.

+## Notes
+- Too much text can get laggy.
+Consider splitting your transcript in parts and align them separately.
+Then concatenate your .csv files.